Editorial Team

 Co-Editors-in-Chief

-Anne-Marie Laslett, Ph.D., Centre for Alcohol Policy Research, La Trobe University, Melbourne, Australia; National Drug Research Institute, Curtin University, Perth, Australia, Australia.
-Dr Anne-Marie Laslett is a Senior Research Fellow at the Centre for Alcohol Policy Research , La Trobe University conducting research on alcohol’s harms to others, particularly the effects of men’s drinking on women and children.
-She directs the Range and Magnitude of Alcohol’s Harm to Others project at the Centre for Alcohol Policy Research, La Trobe University.
+Anne-Marie Laslett, Ph.D., Centre for Alcohol Policy Research, La Trobe University, Melbourne, Australia.
+Dr Anne-Marie Laslett is a Principal Research Fellow and Associate Professor at the Centre for Alcohol Policy Research, La Trobe University.
+She conducts research on alcohol’s harms to others, particularly the effects of men’s drinking on women and children.
+She also directs the Range and Magnitude of Alcohol’s Harm to Others project at the Centre for Alcohol Policy Research, La Trobe University.
 For twenty years she has undertaken alcohol and other drug research, focusing latterly on alcohol’s harms to children and families.
 She originally graduated as a dentist, and then undertook Masters Degrees in Oral Epidemiology and Public Health and a PhD in population and global health.

 Neo Morojele, Ph.D., Department of Psychology, University of Johannesburg, South Africa.
 Professor Neo Morojele is a Professor in the Department of Psychology at the University of Johannesburg in South Africa.
-She also serves as a Consultant to the South African Medical Research Council and is an Honorary Professor in the School of Public Health at the University of the Witwatersrand and the School of Public Health and Family Medicine at the University of Cape Town Her research focuses on alcohol and HIV, the treatment gap for people with substance use disorders in South Africa, and alcohol policy.
+She also serves as a Consultant to the South African Medical Research Council and the School of Public Health and Family Medicine at the University of Cape Town.
+She is also the President of ISAJE (International Society of Addiction Journal Editors).
+Her research focuses on alcohol and HIV, the treatment gap for people with substance use disorders in South Africa, and alcohol policy.

 Senior Editor for International Support